mattcaron/thermostat/README.md

 In v1, it was about a month.
 This was using the old MQTT implementation, DHCP, not caching the AP, and connecting to the base via hostname.

-In v2, using COAP and all the techniques listed up in "Battery notes", I'm on 2 months and counting (I'll update this once one actually runs out).
+In v2, using COAP and all the techniques listed up in "Battery notes", a set of 3 2000mAh batteries last about 2.5 months.
+2400mAh batteries push you over 3 months.
+Note that these need to *actually* be performing at their rated capacities - I've gotten a lot of batteries that said 2400 or higher on the nameplate, and they only test out to about 2000mAh.

 ## Acknowledgements